Summer School at Cambridge

 Law

 Students will take part in a comprehensive curriculum covering the essentials of constitutional, criminal, human rights, and EU law.
-The legal profession is explored on your law summer school through a series of dynamic academic sessions, you will visit the Cambridge Magistrates' Court.
-Students will be invited to take advantage of LNAT workshops where they'll learn how to study for the challenging Law National Aptitude Test.
+The legal profession is explored at your law summer school through a series of dynamic academic sessions.
+Students will be invited to take advantage of LNAT workshops where they’ll learn how to study for the challenging LNAT.

 Philosophy, Politics & Economics (PPE)

-Philosophy, Politics & Economics, or PPE, is a programme founded on the belief that students will benefit greatly from studying the works of economic, social, political, and philosophical thought on a combined course.
-The aim of this course is to provide students with the skills they need to succeed in a variety of career paths and future academic pursuits.
-Students will establish a solid foundation of what studying PPE at university looks like, as well as a firm understanding of the subject itself.
-The PPE course will be taught by three specialist tutors throughout the programme for each of the three subjects.
+PPE is a programme founded on the belief that students will benefit greatly from studying the works of economic, social, political, and philosophical thought in a combined course.
+This course aims to provide students with the skills they need to succeed in a variety of career paths and future academic pursuits.
+They will establish a solid foundation of what studying PPE at university looks like, as well as a firm understanding of the subject.

 Artificial Intelligence